sys-256/Duino-JS/README.md

 <script src="/path/to/duino-js.min.js"></script> <!--imports the Duino-JS miner-->
 <script>
-    var username = "Hoiboy19"; //put your username here (e.g. revox, ericddm, snehaislove or Hoiboy19), the default is Hoiboy19. startMiner(); //starts the miner
+    var username = "Hoiboy19"; //put your username here (e.g. revox, ericddm, snehaislove or Hoiboy19), the default is Hoiboy19. var rigid = "Duino-JS"; //If you want to change the rig ID, you can change this.
+If you want to keep using "Duino-JS", you can remove this line. var serveraddress = "wss://server.duinocoin.com:15808/"; //If you want to change the server address, you can change this.
+If you want to keep using this address, you can remove this line.
+NOTE: This is only availeble on the non-minified version. startMiner(); //starts the miner
 </script>
 ```